ardera/flutter-pi/README.md

 </details>

 ### Building the App (New Method, Linux-only)
-- The asset bundle must be built on your development machine.
+The app must be built on your development machine.
 Note that you can't use a Raspberry Pi as your development machine.

 _One-time setup:_
 1. Make sure you've installed the flutter SDK.
-Only flutter SDK >= 3.10.5 is supported for the new way at the moment.
+Only flutter SDK >= 3.10.5 is supported for the new method at the moment.
 2. Install the [flutterpi_tool](https://pub.dev/packages/flutterpi_tool):
    Run `flutter pub global activate flutterpi_tool` (One time only)
+3. If running `flutterpi_tool` directly doesn't work, follow https://dart.dev/tools/pub/cmd/pub-global#running-a-script-from-your-path
+   to add the dart global bin directory to your path.
+   Alternatively, you can launch the tool via:
+   `flutter pub global run flutterpi_tool ...`

 _Building the app bundle:_
 1. Open terminal or commandline and `cd` into your app directory.
 2. Run `flutterpi_tool build` to build the app.
     - This will build the app for ARM 32-bit debug mode.
     - `flutterpi_tool build --help` gives more usage information.
     - For example, to build for 64-bit ARM, release mode, with a Raspberry Pi 4 tuned engine, use:
-      - `flutterpi_tool build --arch=arm64 --cpu=pi4 --release`
+       `flutterpi_tool build --arch=arm64 --cpu=pi4 --release`
 3. Deploy the bundle to the Raspberry Pi using `rsync` or `scp`:
     - Using `rsync` (available on linux and macOS or on Windows when using [WSL](https://docs.microsoft.com/de-de/windows/wsl/install-win10))
        ```bash